zbutfly/biblio/README.md

 `Biblio` is full static site which can convert your repository on github into an online book shelf and reader.

-I write it for myself.
-I'm not familar for page design so the only designing is providing of `_header.seg.html`, `_banner.seg.html` and `_footer.seg.html`.
+I writed it for myself.
+I'm not familiar with page designing so the page customization will be provided only by `_header.seg.html`, `_banner.seg.html` and `_footer.seg.html`.

-Anything is fetch from github repository (or github pages) by javascript, through `github api v3`.
+Anything is fetched from github repository (or github pages) by javascript, through the great restful `github api v3`.

-The repository contain an small [sample `shelf`](https://bb.butfly.net/?o=zbutfly&r=biblio&d=sample) as default for developing and testing.
-And my personal shelf is: [Glazy Maze](http://bb.butfly.net/?o=zbutfly&r=shelf&d=shelf), which contain some Chinese and Worldwide Classical Literature.
+The site contain an small [sample `shelf`](https://bb.butfly.net/?o=zbutfly&r=biblio&d=sample) as default book shelf for testing.
+And my personal shelf is: [Glazy Maze](http://bb.butfly.net/?o=zbutfly&r=shelf&d=shelf), which contains some Chinese and Worldwide Classical Literature.

 ## Techical

+The site is writen by pure `html5`/`css3`/`javascript`.

 ### Configuration

-The site is writen by pure `html5`/`css3`/`javascript`.

 The site is based on two repositories: `host` and `shelf`.

 So Configuration is splitted into two.
-Configuration file should be placed under the `/_biblio` folder.
-If the `shelf` configuration is not found, some configuration item will be same as the `host` (which means you host your `shelf` in same site of `host`).
+Configuration file should be placed under the `/_biblio` folder of repositories.
+If the `shelf` configuration is not found, some configuration item will be same as the `host` (which means you host your `shelf` in the same site of `host`).

-`Host` configuration can also be overrided by url parameters (query string), so that you can directly access your `shelf` repository by by site url with just customized query string (refer to the `security` section for tracking).
+Configurations can also be overrided by url parameters (query string), so that you can directly access your `shelf` repository by this site url with just customizing query string (refer to the `security` section for tracking).

 The starter page of `biblio` site will be the README of your `shelf` repository.

 ### Shelf

-#### Supportted file type
+#### File types

-File type is determinated by the filename, as the last extension name:
+File type is determinated by the filename, as the last extension name.
+Now supported file types (including planning) are:

 - plain text: .txt, files should have a UTF-8 encoding and UNIX(LF) line breaking.
 - markdown: .md